2020 Arizona Senate election

-The 2020 Arizona Senate elections took place as part of the biennial 2020 United States elections.
-Arizona voters will elect state senators in all of the state's 30 senate districts.
+The 2020 Arizona Senate elections was held on November 3, 2020, as part of the biennial 2020 United States elections.
+Arizona voters elected state senators in all of the state's 30 senate districts.
 State senators serve two-year terms in the Arizona Senate, with all of the seats up for election each cycle.
-The primary elections on August 4, 2020, determined which candidates appeared on the November 3, 2020, general election ballot.
+The primary elections on August 4, 2020, determined which candidates appeared on the general election ballot.

 Following the previous election in 2018, Republicans had control of the Arizona Senate with 17 seats to Democrats' 13 seats.